-(Willow Creek Canyon, which meets Price River Canyon at the Castle Gate rock formation, is the route of today's U. S. Highway 191 between Castle Gate and Duchesene.
-Utah Power's Carbon Steam Generating Plant is at the mouth of Willow Creek canyon.)
+(Willow Creek Canyon, which meets Price River Canyon at the Castle Gate rock formation, is the route of today's U. S. Highway 191 between Castle Gate and Duchesne.
+Utah Power and Light's Carbon Steam Generating Plant was at the mouth of Willow Creek canyon.)

 In 1912 Castle Gate No. 2 was opened, located in Willow Creek canyon.
 (Watts: First Mine, p.
 39)

 The first coal seam opened by Utah Fuel in Willow Creek canyon was a disappointing four feet thick.
 Later explorations showed a twenty foot seam directly below, which was reached by a pair of rock tunnels.
 The coal from the Willow Creek (Castle Gate No. 2) mine was found to be the finest coal in the region.
 (Madsen, p.
 29)

 The Castle Gate No. 2 was located in Willow Creek canyon, about one mile from the Castle Gate tipple, and was hauled between mine and tipple by a "motor haulage road" that was 5,300 feet long.
 This tram road was 40-inch gauge and laid with 60-pound rail, and passed through two tunnels, one of which was 1,000 feet long, and a second tunnel that was 400 feet long.
 The average grade of the tram road was 2 percent.